Skip to main content

 What is VidCruiter and where will tech jobseekers encounter it?

-VidCruiter is a Canadian-founded hybrid interview platform that combines pre-recorded async video questions with scheduled live video interviews, skills testing, and automated reference checks in a single multi-step flow.
-Tech jobseekers encounter it most often in tech-adjacent roles (devops, IT support, security operations, infrastructure) and inside enterprise employers in healthcare, education, hospitality, and government.
+VidCruiter is a hybrid interview platform that chains pre-recorded async video questions, scheduled live video interviews, skills tests, and automated reference checks into one multi-step flow.
+Tech jobseekers hit it most in tech-adjacent roles (devops, IT support, security operations, infrastructure) and at enterprise employers in healthcare, education, hospitality, and government.
+Prep that works for HireVue or Zoom alone misses its quirks.

 Quick avatar pin so the prep below maps to who really sees this platform.
 Maya Rodriguez (the customer-service to SaaS switcher, ~60 applications, 18 months at a regional bank) hit VidCruiter twice in her search: once for a healthcare-IT support role, once for a state-government tech-adjacent position.
 Jordan Patel, our CS new-grad avatar (487 applications, 14 interviews, $1,847 in checking), saw it twice at mid-market devops shops.
 The pattern: tech-adjacent and tech-in-non-tech-company is where this platform shows up.
 Pure SWE at a Bay Area startup, almost never.